HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-5 Repeaters.md

 Here are some other common phrases:

 - "This is KD7BBC, mobile and monitoring" — indicating both that you are moving around and that you are on the frequency, presumably happy to talk to someone if they want.
-- "K1BEN listening" — shorter version of the same
+- "K1BEN listening" — shorter version of the same.
 - "This is AC7DM.
-Anyone around to chat while I drive?" — more casual, but still fine
+Anyone around to chat while I drive?" — more casual, but still fine.
 - "This is NV7V, could I get a signal report?" — indicates that you aren't looking for a QSO, just to confirm how well you are getting into the repeater.

 The specifics don't matter, as long as it's easy to understand and not deceptive.